-Your Smithsonian supervisor will be of primary assistance in acquainting you with the resources relevant to your internship and research (if applicable) and introducing you to members of the department where you will be working.
-You have probably already been in touch with your supervisor, but you should definitely contact them in advance to make plans for meeting on the first day of your appointment.
+Your Smithsonian host or advisor will be of primary assistance in acquainting you with the resources relevant to your research and introducing you to members of the department where you will be working.
+You have probably already been in touch with your host or advisor, but you should definitely contact him or her in advance to make plans for meeting on the first day of your appointment.